durovsky/bin_pose_emulator/README.md

 # bin_pose_emulator

 Generator of random bin poses.
-It provides a ROS Service */bin_pose* which returns a combination of 3 Poses - **Grasp Point**, **Approach Point** and **Deapproach point** from predefined Virtual Bin.
+It provides */bin_pose* service which returns a combination of 3 Poses - **Grasp Point**, **Approach Point** and **Deapproach point**.
+The Grasp point is located at random pose within predefined Virtual Bin.
 The Approach point is located at the normal vector given by Grasp Point orientation and the Deapproach point is located right above the grasp point.

 ###Usage

 ```
 roslaunch bin_pose_emulator bin_pose_emulator
 ```
-call ros service with an Empty request:
+Call ros service with an Empty request:
 ```
 rosservice call /bin_pose
 ```